 Signs of the Times:

-If you have noticed that your parents are forgetting the simple things or seem to be tired or overwhelmed by life and they are noticeably slowing down, then it’s time to chat.
-There may be early signs of dementia or we may just overlook it as anxiety or we may just simply not have the time to recognize that our parents need help.
+Are your parents forgetting simple things or seem to be tired or overwhelmed by life?
+When they are noticeably slowing down, then it’s time to chat.
+There may be early signs of dementia or we may just overlook it as anxiety or we may just simply not have the time to recognize our parents need help.
 It’s a good idea to ask these questions and make sure our parents have the right documents in place BEFORE it’s too late.
-It may be too late when your parent is diagnosed with dementia or Alzheimer’s or suffers a stroke and can no longer understand what you are asking.
+When your parent is diagnosed with dementia or Alzheimer’s or suffers a stroke and can no longer understand what you are asking or worse, it is too late.
+This is why it is so important to talk to your parents about their estate.

 Below are a few suggested questions that you might consider asking your mom and/or dad.